Our Board of Trustees

 Dr Paul Taylor (Children’s Autism Foundation Board Advisor)

-Dr. Paul G. Taylor is an experienced consultant pediatrician.
-During his 34-year career as a specialist Paul has developed a strong interest in Autism Spectrum Disorder and enjoyed working directly with countless young people with autism, their families and their schools.
-Paul has worked as a Pediatrician in Northland and understands the need for this research.
+Dr. Taylor is an experienced consultant pediatrician.
+During his 34-year career as a specialist, he developed a strong interest in Autism Spectrum Disorder and enjoyed working directly with countless young people with autism, their families and their schools.
+Paul has worked as a Pediatrician in Northland.

 Shane Cortese – Children’s Autism Foundation Patron